What To Say For Weakness In Job Interview

 2. Provide Specific Examples:

 • Example: "In my previous role, I was responsible for managing a team of five.
-I found it challenging to delegate tasks effectively because I wanted to see to it that everything was done to my standards.
+I found it challenging to delegate tasks effectively because I wanted to confirm that everything was done to my standards.
 This resulted in me working longer hours and sometimes feeling stressed."

 • Explanation: Specific examples add credibility to your answer and show that you've genuinely considered the issue.